 Plantar Fasciitis Symptoms

-Your doctor will probably recommend that you restrict the activities that likely caused the plantar fasciitis pain, which may include being on your feet for long periods of time over the day, running, or wearing high heeled shoes.
-You may also try plantar fasciitis stretches, well cushioned shoes , ice packs on the heel, and maintaining a healthy weight to decrease the stress on the plantar fascia and related tissues.
+On a basic level, your Resurgens doctor will probably recommend that you restrict the activities that likely caused the plantar fasciitis inflammation.
+Buying well-cushioned shoes can help alleviate your condition.
+Additionally, maintaining a healthy weight will decrease the stress on the plantar fascia and related tissues.

 Severe cases of plantar fasciitis may need physical therapy, which can help stretch the tissues and strengthen the muscles surrounding the ankle and heel for better stability.
 You may also receive at-home plantar fasciitis stretches.
 Wearing custom orthotics and/or night splints may ease some conditions.

 In some cases, your doctor may prescribe non-steroidal anti-inflammatory medications (such as ibuprofen) to help reduce pain and inflammation.

 There are many outpatient treatments for plantar fasciitis, including injections, extracorporeal shock therapy, and ultrasonic tissue repair.